Bylaws

 - Discuss and create a standardized process for course evaluations within GSBS.

-- Discuss appropriate and NEW measures for student learning outcomes.
+- Discuss appropriate and new measures for student learning outcomes.

 - Discuss curriculum accreditation standards to ensure compliance.